gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 If there's one thing stables have plenty of, even ones in neighborhoods like this, it's dirt.
 She stands there grimly as I rub handfuls onto the hem of her dress to hide its silver highlights.
-With her sleeves pulled up, and my spare vest on, and her hair back under a rag, she looks like---she looks beautiful.
+With her sleeves pulled up, and my spare vest on, and her hair back under a rag, she looks like—she looks beautiful.
 "Ready?"
 I ask.

 "Almost."
 She leans forward and kisses me.
 "There.
 Now we can go."